cuulee/contextablejs/README.md

 });
 ```

 Where did the `this.ctx.mongo` came from?
-Models are context-aware documents and this is how you access application context.
-Before we create a context let's define some handlers for handling errors.
+Models are context-aware documents and this is how you access application context to which a model belongs to.
+Before we create a context let's define some handlers for handling field-related errors.

 It's not a coincident that we use [MongoDB](http://mongodb.github.io/node-mongodb-native/) in this tutorial.
-How to use the MongoDB driver and how to create a unique index is out of scope for this tutorial, but before you continue make sure, that you have a unique index with name `uniqueFirstName` for the `firstName` field defined on the `users` collection.
-When the `insert` method, which we defined earlier, is triggered for the second time, MongoDB will triggers the `E11000` error and our handler will catch it and parse it into a nicely formatted validation error format. *Contextable.js* comes with some pre-build handlers and `mongoUniqueness` is one of them.
+How to use the MongoDB driver and how to create a unique index is out of scope for this tutorial, but before you continue make sure, that you have a `unique` `sparse` index named `uniqueFirstName` for the `firstName` field defined on the `users` collection.
+When the `insert` method, which we defined earlier, is triggered for the second time, MongoDB will triggers the `E11000` error and our handler will catch it and convert it into a validation error. *Contextable.js* comes with some pre-build handlers and `mongoUniqueness` is one of them.

 ```js
 let userSchema = new Schema({